Cuseum/rails-handbook/Workflows/GIT/Pull requests.md

 from the description should also be added to the main documentation in the project as a central reference point where the latest state of the project is documented.

-A new rails project created with the [Infinum rails template](https://github.com/infinum/default_rails_template) includes a [pull request description template](https://help.github.com/en/articles/creating-a-pull-request-template-for-your-repository).
+A new Rails project created with the [Infinum rails template](https://github.com/infinum/default_rails_template) includes a [pull request description template](https://help.github.com/en/articles/creating-a-pull-request-template-for-your-repository).
 The template is defined in the `rails_project/.github/PULL_REQUEST_TEMPLATE.md` file.